-Investigator Incentive Awards (IIA) is a disbursement to the investigator for his/her share of the Facilities & Administrative (F&A) costs recovered on eligible sponsored projects.
+An Investigator Incentive Award (IIA) is a disbursement to the investigator for his/her share of the Facilities and Administrative (F&A) costs recovered on eligible sponsored projects.

-Are there any restrictions on the use of IIA funds?
+Are there any restrictions on the use of Investigator Incentive Award (IIA) funds?

-Can IIA funds be used as cost sharing for sponsored accounts?
+Can Investigator Incentive Award (IIA) funds be used as cost sharing for sponsored accounts?

 Yes.
 An investigator may choose to use his/her IIA funds as cost sharing for a sponsored project.
 The investigator should be aware of IIA funds currently available so as not to overcommit.